c410-f3r/oapth/README.md

 Flexible version control for databases through SQL migrations.
 Supports embedded and CLI workflows for MS-SQL, MariaDB, MySQL, PostgreSQL and SQLite.

-This project tries to support all database bridges of the Rust ecosystem, is fully documented, applies fuzz tests in some targets and doesn't make use of `expect`, `panic`, `unsafe` or `unwrap`.
+This project tries to support all database bridges of the Rust ecosystem, is fully documented, applies fuzz tests in some targets and doesn't make use of `expect`, `indexing`, `panic`, `unsafe` or `unwrap`.

 ## No features by default